How to Set Up a Birthday Fundraiser

 Birthdays and other special dates create a natural storytelling opportunity and telling your story is key to raising funds.
 With a fundraiser, your story needs to answer basic questions such as who, what, where, when, why and how.
 What will the funds be used for?
 What’s your connection to the cause?
 How will the donations help you or others?
 When it comes to fundraising, the why is particularly important; i.e. why does the recipient need this donation?

-For more tips on how to tell your crowdfunding story to raise more money, see our posts, Great Ideas for Naming your Online Fundraiser, How Images can Lead to Fundraiser Success, and The Power of Video.
+For more tips on how to tell your crowdfunding story to raise more money, see our posts, Great Ideas for Naming your Online Fundraiser, How Images Can Lead to Fundraiser Success, and Why Videos Are Powerful Tools for Fundraising.

 Use social media to spread the word